Hillingdon

 Chairman Ann Lines opened the meeting by welcoming all the members in the hall and on Zoom and gave us the usual safety notices.

-Sue Cobb, our the ‘New Member Coordinator’, reminded everyone that she will be in the Coffee lounge during the break for any questions.
+Chris Clare is stepping in for Sue Cobb as ‘New Member Coordinator’ today and will be in the Coffee lounge during the break for any questions.

 Adele also reminded the members that the post meeting ‘Coffee and Chat’ group will meet outside after the meeting.